Surf fishing: Dangers

 As with any water sport care must be taken to participate safely in this sport.
 Much surf fishing is done in rough whitewater surf conditions.
 Powerful waves and strong undertows can cause serious injury or death if proper attention is not paid to safety.

 Areas fished should be scouted in low tide conditions to note sudden drop offs or dangerous conditions hidden at high tides.
 Any fisherman with waders should wear a wader belt to keep waders from filling with water in the event one falls in the surf.
 The aforementioned cleats should be worn anywhere there are slippery rocks or shells underfoot.
 PFD's (personal flotation devices) should be considered especially when fishing alone in big surf or on jetties.

-Since lures and hooks feature razor sharp points, care must be taken not to hook oneself or others when casting, especially when performing two-handed full power casts that require a substantial safety zone behind the surfcaster.
-In the event that one accidentally hooks oneself or someone else, it is a good idea to carry a quality cutting pliers capable of cutting the hooks you are fishing with.
+Fishing lures and hooks are designed with sharp points.
+To prevent injury to oneself or others during use, it is necessary to maintain a clear safety zone, particularly when performing high-power, two-handed casts.